About the Boating Industry Association Ltd

 Sensitive information will not be collected about individuals unless the BIA is provided with an express authority.

-The BIA NSW has designated a staff member as its Privacy Officer.
+The Boating Industry Association Ltd has designated a staff member as its Privacy Officer.
 Details for contacting the Privacy Officer are:

-If information retained by the BIA NSW requires changes please write or email:
+If information retained by the BIA requires changes please write to or email:

 Requests for information